pehladik/geicar/documentation/software/software_overview.md

 # Overview of the software architecture

+> [!IMPORTANT]
+> When launching the DEBUG or LOAD of the STM32 card (Nucleo), it is necessary to manually press and hold the START button (ST-LINK imposes a reset that cuts off the latch circuit).

 ## Embedded code
 Each ECU has its own embedded code.
 Different tools were used to produced code and to compile.